RishaanvB/CD/README.md

  So after a lot of failed attempts I decided to cheat and google it.
 I've found lots of different answers involving creating SSH keys on the vps, but that seemed quite some work.
 So I decided to go for the 'easy' route and use github actions that let me copy the repo contents and connect to the vps.

 -Third problem:
 Had some issues trying to find out how to run the .sh file on the vps.
 Did a test locally and it worked fine.
-I don't remember how I solved this, but I think I just used the wrong destination to find the file.
+I don't remember how I solved this, but I think I just used the wrong command to find the .sh file.